zeroturnaround/kitchen-lxd/README.md

 Lxd version of 2.3 (the one where "lxc network" commands were introduced) or higher is required for this driver which means that a native package must be installed on the system running Test Kitchen.
+You must also prepare a container to be used by Test Kitchen.
+For that make sure there is ssh daemon installed and starting on boot. ( On Ubuntu it can be done by simply installing 'openssh-server' package. ) You can also install Chef Client there, if you do not want Test Kitchen to install it every time the container is started.

 ## <a name="installation"></a> Installation and Setup